 The ox, being large and powerful, both on land and in water, arrived first but the rat jumped off at the last minute to cross the finish line first.
 This legend explains why the Year of the Ox is the second animal in the 12 year cycle, and not the first.

-It also explains why cleverness is one of the traits for the Year of the Rat!2021 is the Year of the Ox.
+It also explains why cleverness is one of the traits for the Year of the Rat!Celebrate the Year of the Ox.
 Find out about this hard working and dependable animal and see how it figures in the Chinese zodiac. #yearoftheox #chinesezodiac #astrology Click To Tweet

 Year of the Ox dates